Aklilu-Mandefro/rock-paper-scissors-game-with-javascript-html-and-css/README.md

 # Rock Paper Scissors Game With JavaScript, HTML, and CSS
-This is a beginner-friendly rock paper scissor game app.
+This is a beginner-friendly rock paper scissors game app.

 ## How to start
 Running this app is as easy as pie.
 Just open `index.html` file in your browser.